tips for driving in Quebec

 the same part of the highway must stop).

-in the blue that is used in most parts of Europe.
+used in most parts of Europe.

 lights: as is general in North America, traffic